Electron-phonon coupling in magnetic materials using the local spin density approximation: Electron-phonon coupling with magnetism

 \section{Electron-phonon coupling with magnetism}

 In this work, we study BCC Fe and FCC Ni, both in their ferromagnetic configuration using the collinear approximation.
-We also consider non-magnetic Pb and verify that switching collinear magnetism produced the same result as non-magnetic calculations, as described in Supplementary Material S2~\cite{MCA2025}.
+We also consider non-magnetic Pb and verify that the LSDA implementation yields the same results as the LDA case as described in Supplementary Material S3~\cite{MCA2025}.